Grondalski family murders: The investigation

 On October 6, 1986, Detective Sergeant Philp Pintane of the Mendocino County police department received a phone call that a house in Fort Bragg had been burned down and the family inside had been the victims of homicide.
 Pintane told the Canadian journalists Julian Sher and William Marsden in 2005: "It's the case that will never go away.
 You can't help thinking of Dallas".
 Debbie Kast told the police that she had no doubt that it was the Angels who killed her sister.
 Because the house had been burned done on Monday, October 6, 1986, the police long assumed that the murders had taken place that day and all of the Hells Angels had alibis for where they were that day.
-A neighbor told the police that she had seen Patty Grondalski wishing dishes in her kitchen on the evening of October 5, 1986.
+A neighbor told the police that she had seen Patty Grondalski washing dishes in her kitchen on the evening of October 5, 1986.
 Haas had a burn scar on his hand, but he claimed it was because of an accident.

 Pintane, who took charge of the case in 1988, interviewed witnesses, but failed to find any leads.
 In 1993, Haas was convicted of drug possession with the intention to sell in Arizona.
 Facing 30 years in prison, Haas had his sister contact the Mendocino police to say he had some information about "a murder", which he was willing to trade for a reduced sentence.
 Pintane went to Arizona to meet Haas, whom he described as an unruly giant of a man.
 For the first hour, Haas revealed nothing of value about the Grondalski murders while he kept demanding a shorter prison sentence.
 When Pintane told him that he would be returning to California as he provided no information of value, Haas mockingly told him: "You do know these murders happened on a Sunday, don't you?
 You didn't know, did you?
 How could you not know?
 With a pathologist and all that, you couldn't tell?"
 Intrigued, Pintane spoke with Susan Massini, the district attorney of Mendocino county, who agreed that if Haas turned state's evidence, she would press the Arizona authorities to reduce his sentence.
 In June 1994, a deal was struck and Pintane returned to Arizona to record Haas's statement.